The Wide Gap Between A Karmic and Dharmic Life

 What Is the Difference Between a Karmic and Dharmic Relationship?

-By now, it is obvious these concepts of karmic and darmic can be applied to relationships.
+By now, it is obvious these concepts of karmic and dharmic can be applied to relationships.
 Thinking of karmic as utilitarian and dharmic as idealist helps to understand how these different lifestyles function within their families, social circles, and romantic relationships.

-While entering these relationships might feel consensual, it is often our strong unconscious pull towards the other person–not necessarily a decisive, intentional decision to enter a healthy and good relationship for our life’s purpose.
+While entering these karmic relationships might feel consensual, it is often our strong unconscious pull towards the other person—not necessarily a decisive, intentional decision to enter a healthy and good relationship for our life’s purpose.

 On the other hand, dharmic relationships are made of two people who don’t need each other.
 There is no reason to be together except for mutual love, respect, and desire to experience life by each other’s side.
 The relationship isn’t based on contracts, ultimatums, or expectations.
 These relationships enjoy the benefits of consensual experiences such as sexual relations, the sharing of money, and other exciting things, but these exchanges aren’t needed or expected.
 Overall, the goal is for both partners to reach their life’s highest purpose together.

 Dharmic relationships are rare because both people need to have a higher level of emotional and spiritual maturity and a better understanding of their true selves.
-The relationship is not for the emotional healing of each person anymore.
+The dharmic relationship is not for the emotional healing of each person anymore.
 They’ve moved beyond that and are now looking for enlightenment.

-Are Karmic Relationships Doomed to End Badly?
+Are Karmic Relationships Doomed?

 As wide as the gap is between a karmic and dharmic life or relationship, not all is lost.
 It is very possible to turn a karmic relationship into a dharmic one.
 For many people, early relationships are karmic because their souls and emotional maturity are still young.
 Too early on life’s journey, these people often have not yet discovered what they truly need to live a fulfilling life and are still living within a contractual mindset.

 As life goes on, it is more likely for people to begin seeking dharmic relationships, where the partnership is based on life’s goal rather than expectations for each other.
 That being said, a karmic relationship from earlier in life’s journey can certainly turn into a dharmic relationship.
-People can grow and change together, and if the bond is strong enough, they can evolve into two people living dharmic lives side by side.
+People can certainly grow and change together, and if the karmic bond is strong enough, they can evolve into two people living dharmic lives side by side.

 At the same time, if one person is working on themselves, growing, and evolving, but the other person seems stuck in place, it can be frustrating for both.
-One partner might feel like the person they once love is no longer the person they are with.
+One partner might feel like the person they once loved is no longer the person they are with.
 The other person might feel like their partner can no longer understand them or fulfill their spiritual and emotional needs.

 Overall, the most important things in relationships are communication and honesty, no matter what stage of life.
 If both people stay open about their spiritual and emotional needs, then they will always be on the same page.
 They can continually check in with each other to see where the other is at in their life’s journey and quickly address any concerns instead of letting them fester.